who we are

 FeliceSkye Hutchinson, President

 FeliceSkye is a multi-passionate creative entrepreneur, teaching artist, coach, disability advocate, community activist, and founder of Creator Doer Society.
 She is a 2022 alum of both Neighborhood Leadership Fellows (NLF) and Neighborhood Leadership Academy (NLA).
+As well as a 2023 Community Arts Training Institute (CAT) fellow.
 Through her art, she advocates, inspires, and empowers individuals toward change and has spent the last decade utilizing the arts for youth development.
 She is a member of Urban Artist Alliance for Child Development (now know as UrbStetiks) and has been recognized for her commitment to arts advocacy.
 FeliceSkye believes that the arts are at the heart of thriving, progressive, and diverse communities.
-Currently she is part of the 2023 Community Arts Training Institute (CAT) cohort.
 She is dedicated to continuing education and personal development.
-As was as, devoted to working with the citizens of Wellston in expanding their exposure to and facilitating the creation of arts and culture.
+FeliceSkye is devoted to working with the citizens of Wellston in expanding their exposure to and facilitating the creation of arts and culture.

 Farrakhan Shegog, Vice President

 Farrakhan is CEO/President of Young Voices with Action Inc. and lead organizer for #BlackWallStreet314.
 Farrakhan works to build a strong and positive relationship between community residents and other community stakeholders.
 Prior to joining Wellston Community Coalition, Farrakhan has worked with Urban League Federation of Block Units and Easton Development Corporation.
 Farrakhan works to create partnerships and collaborations in order to achieve the mission of Wellston Coalition.